comraderoyce/and-wells/content/posts/notes.md

 ## Value

-Value is derived by a user taking advantage of a feature to complete a task.
+Value is derived by a user taking advantage of a feature to complete a task, completing [a job to be done](https://experiencinginformation.wordpress.com/2016/06/21/find-opportunities-with-jobs-to-be-done/).
 These tasks can be simple or complex.
 Mature products allow a diverse set of tasks within the product framework, allowing ther user to derive value from the product.
 For example, ATMs are a feature that allows a retail banking customer to access petty cash.

 ## Users and Value